3SKIZE/The-Lazy-Privilege-Escalation/README.md

 But if you want you can use this script on a meterpreter session from a distance to scan for exploit.

 How to do your P.S.E usb ?
 For local privilege escalation ?
-Download: First you must clone the files of Sherlock Master and of windows-privesc-check on an USB key For this just see README2.
-Rename the files download into windows-privesc-check-master and into Sherlock-master.
-After you must clone this repositories (P.S.E.) on your USB and then extract the .zip and extract the contents of the files named "The-Lazy-Privilege-Escalation-master" at the root of your USB.
+First you must clone this repositories (P.S.E.) on your USB and then extract the .zip and extract the contents of the files named "The-Lazy-Privilege-Escalation-master" at the root of your USB.

 Utilisation:
 To use this you must have a physical access to the Computer of your victim or a shell meterpreter on the machine of the victim.